 - Go where the specials are.
 Find two-for-one and other deals via sites like TheHappiestHour

 - Pack an esky and take your date to the park.
-You’ll save on food and get a grade A for effort
+You’ll save on food and get an A for effort

 - Make your coffee, buy a reusable drink bottle and pack your own lunch